BTCDecoded/blvm/README.md

 # enabled_modules = []
 ```

-See `bllvm.toml.example` for a complete example configuration file.
+See `blvm.toml.example` for a complete example configuration file.

 **Note:** Config files support both TOML and JSON formats (auto-detected by file extension).